-State legislation, specifically AB 2926 and AB 1600, provides guidelines, procedures, and restrictions on the levy of School Fees for school facilities.
-Certain provisions of this legislation are summarized below:
+State legislation, provides guidelines, procedures, and restrictions on the levy of School Fees for school facilities.
+Below are summaries of some of the key pieces of legislation enacted over time that inform the analysis contained in this Study.

 A. AB 2926